bayfrontmedia/bones/docs/usage/exceptions.md

 }
 ```

-### Report

-If a `Bayfront\MultiLogger\Log` instance exists in the container, it will be used to log a critical message
-pertaining to the exception.

 ### Respond

-Bones uses the [whoops](https://github.com/filp/whoops) library to respond to exceptions when the app is in debug mode,
+Bones `Bayfront\Bones\Abstracts\ExceptionHandler` uses the [whoops](https://github.com/filp/whoops) library to respond to exceptions
-or when running from the command line.
+when the app is in debug mode, or when running from the command line.

 If an `Errors` controller exists, Bones will attempt to resolve the `errorNUM` method, where `NUM` corresponds
 to the HTTP status code of the exception.
 A `$data` array containing information related to the exception